mheap/nexmo-developer/_documentation/en/messages/whatsapp-provisioning/manage-profile.md

 # Manage a WhatsApp Business Profile

-Once cluster has been successfully deployed, you may now manage your WhatsApp Business profile via the Vonage API Dashboard or programmatically using the [WhatsApp Provisioning API](/api/whatsapp-provisioning).
+Once the cluster has been successfully deployed, you may now manage your WhatsApp Business profile via the Vonage API Dashboard or programmatically using the [WhatsApp Provisioning API](/api/whatsapp-provisioning).

 To manage your WhatsApp Business profile from the Vonage API dashboard: